The NPS@ Web server

 What are NPS@'s strong points ?

 - All methods proposed by NPS@ are piped.
 The output of one method could be the input of another one.
-For example, after you've performed a BLAST search, you can make a database of full or partial sequences.
-Thereafter, these sequences could be aligned by multiple sequence alignment programs (e.g. CLUSTALW, MULTALIN), or you can apply NPS@'s methods on each sequence of the database.
+For example, after you've performed a sequence similarity search (e.g. BLAST), you can make a database of full or partial sequences.
+Thereafter, these sequences could be aligned by multiple sequence alignment programs (e.g. KALIGN, MAFFT, MUSCLE), or you can apply NPS@'s methods on each sequence of the database.
 And this, with no cut and paste, as data transfer are done on server side and format conversion are ensured when needed.

 - You can insert protein secondary structure prediction in multiple sequence alignment.